pyconca/2018-web/pages/organizers.en.rst

     github_url='https://github.com/elainewong'
     description='The organizing lead for this year\'s PyconCA.
 The event wouldn\'t have been possible without her.
-When she wasn\'t helping out for Pycon, Elaine works as a Switcher/Director for the Canadian Broadcasting Corporation/Radio-Canada'
+When she wasn\'t helping out for PyCon Canada, Elaine works as a Switcher/Director for the Canadian Broadcasting Corporation/Radio-Canada'
 %}}